SethCottam/SpiderBox/README.md

 # Umnsorted Stuff
 ---

-Used https://favicon.io/favicon-generator/ with "Leaguw Gothic" for the favicon generation
+Used https://favicon.io/favicon-generator/ with "League Gothic" for the favicon generation

 ---